bazelbuild/rules_apple/doc/tutorials/ios-app.md

 )
 ```

 Observe how the `deps` attribute references the `lib` target you declared earlier.
-This is indicative of one of the ways Bazel expresses dependencies between rules.
-Additionally, you may feel free to update the `minimum_os_version` attribute to whatever OS versions you plan to support.
+This is one of the ways Bazel expresses dependencies between targets.
+Additionally, you may update the `minimum_os_version` attribute to whatever minimum OS version you plan to support.

 With that, you're now ready to run your app!